-A fleet of bespoke machines were used in the fit-out of Crossrail's tunnels.
+A fleet of bespoke machines were used in the fit-out of the Elizabeth line's tunnels.
 Find out more about each of the machines below.

 The 465 metre long concreting train is a sophisticated mobile underground concrete batching factory.
-The concreting train played a key role for Crossrail in installing the permanent track on the eastern section of the route.
+The concreting train played a key role for the Crossrail project in installing the permanent track on the eastern section of the new tunnels.

 Dry materials are loaded onto the concreting train which then batches the concrete.

 The concreting train was refurbished and brought to the UK from France via the Channel Tunnel in August 2015.
 It was based at Plumstead and used in the installation of standard track slab.

 Concrete pouring took place during the night with restocking and maintenance carried out during the day.

 The ability to mix and batch concrete on the move meant the concreting train was able to deliver a high daily output - at peak production it installed over 300 metres of concrete track slab a day.

 When the concreting train was not operating in the tunnels it had to be split in two due to its size and located on two of the eight railhead tracks.

 A bespoke fleet of four multi-purpose gantries was used to carry over 70,000 sleepers and 57km of rail inside the tunnels as part of the initial sequence of works to build the new tracks.

 Each gantry, operated by a single person, ran along the raised curbed sides of the tunnel’s first stage concrete.